emre/steem-python/README.md

-# Official Python STEEM Library
+# Fork of Python STEEM Library

 `steem-python` is the official STEEM library for Python.
 It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.
+Due to inactivity in the official repo, I will maintain a seperate fork.

 ## Installation
-You can install `steem-python` with `pip`:
+You can install `steem-python-dshot` with `pip`:

 ```
-pip install -U steem
+pip install -U steem-dshot
 ```

 ## Documentation
-Documentation is available at **http://steem.readthedocs.io**
+Documentation of the main package is available at **http://steem.readthedocs.io**

-## TODO
-* more unit-tests
-* 100% documentation coverage

-## Notice
-This library is under *active development*.
-Use at own discretion.